 Measuring twice and cutting once sometimes isn’t enough when installing millwork.
 Wood is hygroscopic, expanding as relative humidity levels increase and contracting when it loses moisture.
 Professionals refer to the relationship between wood and humidity as equilibrium moisture content (EMC).
-Construction drying solutions prevent EMC changes, allowing you install millwork without the risk of bowing, splitting or gap formations.
+Construction drying solutions prevent EMC changes, allowing you to install millwork without the risk of bowing, splitting, or gap formations.

 Relationship Between Moisture Content and Relative Humidity

 As the relative humidity in the environment increases, so does the moisture content in wood and the EMC.
 There are some basic rules that experienced woodworkers remember during a project regarding EMC, such as:

 - Wider boards expand more than thinner ones.

 - Quartersawn lumber expands and shrinks half as much as flat sawn lumber because of the orientation of the annular rings.

 - Always use a moisture meter to determine if the moisture content of lumber is within the acceptable range of 9 to 10 percent.
 The ideal levels are 6 to 8 percent.

 - The temperatures and humidity levels outside a building affect wood as much as the conditions inside.

 - Different species of wood expand and contract differently.

 - The application of finishes does not prevent expansions and contractions in millwork.